smazzin/freedom-security/content/services/event-security.md

 intro_image_hide_on_mobile: false
 ---

-With Extensive Event experience Freedom can streamline all of your event staff needs.
+With Extensive Event experience, Freedom can streamline all of your event staff needs.
 Lets us take the stress off you by providing you all your event security solutions.
-We wokr hand and hand with each vendor to make sure all aspects of your event has the proper personnel.
+We work hand in hand with each vendor to make sure all aspects of your event has the proper personnel.